jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 - Microsoft
     - Juan Manuel Servera.
 Senior Technical Evangelist. ([@jmservera](http://twitter.com/jmservera))

-The Hackfest focus was on three different matters:
+The Hackfest was focused on three different matters:
 - Learning to use IoT Hub and how it enhances the real-time capture of the data
 - Creating a windows service to gather actual data using the technology that they are using nowadays, but sending it to the cloud to help analyzing it
 - Create a simulator that uses samples of the real data and simulates the direct gathering from the sensors to create a prototype of the full solution with all the